Skip to main content

 • SFHA flood zone without current elevation certificate

 Hard money lenders Charleston underwrite ARV, scope, and exit — not personal income.
+Model carry in the fix and flip calculator before you waive inspection.

 Permit timeline reality (2026)